YukariChiba/wireguard-mpls/README.md

 ## Test

-- `test-install.sh`: replace current wireguard with wireguard-mpls.
+- `make test-install`: replace current wireguard with wireguard-mpls.
-- `test-tunnel.sh`: set up a tunnel from host to netns with MPLS routing.
+- `make test-tunnel`: set up a tunnel from host to netns with MPLS routing.
-- `test-router.sh`: set up 6 netns and 5 tunnels with MPLS routing.
+- `make test-router`: set up 6 netns and 5 tunnels with MPLS routing, run traceroutes.

 ## Benchmark